nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Deleting a person : `delete person`

-Deletes the specified person from the address book.
+You can delete a specified person from the address book.

 **Format**: `delete person INDEX`